Storidge/cio-faq/troubleshooting.md

 If you are running Centos 7.9 and see this error, the is likely because the subscription manager setting is enabled.
 In file '/etc/yum/pluginconf.d/subscription-manager.conf', change the setting `enabled=0`.
 Run the installation again.

 If you are running RHEL and do have a subscription manager, please follow the instructions from Red Hat to enable the entitlement server.

+### Running out of system memory

+**Error message:** Fail: Create vd9: Running out of system memory"

+The Storidge software issues a warning when system memory is more than 80% full.
+Above this threshold it will not create new volumes to ensure sufficient system memory for critical system processes and applications.

+Run `top` to confirm the memory usage.
+The Storidge software has successfully operated in environments as low as 2GB system memory.
+If you have greater memory resources in your system, You may want to check for memory leaks.

+You can also run `cioctl report`.
+This will collect cluster info including system logs into a report.txz file at /var/lib/storidge.
+Post the report into our cio-user slack channel, and we can look for details on the memory warning.